-- 4WD Vehicles, Buses, Vans, Lorries and even Tuk tuks can be driven to the main entrance at Farr Inn.
-Note that no vehicles are allowed beyond the Farr Inn visitor’s centre.
-The treks begins from here on foot.
+- 4WD Vehicles, Buses, Vans, Lorries, and even Tuk-tuks can be driven to the main entrance at Farr Inn.
+Note that no vehicles are allowed beyond the Farr Inn visitor’s center.
+The treks begin from here on foot.

 Access Roads to Horton Plains national park